csiro-data-school/sql-intro/_episodes/06-null.md

 - "What special handling does missing information require?"
 objectives:
 - "Explain how databases represent missing information."
-- "Explain the three-valued logic databases use when manipulating missing information."
+- "Explain the three-valued logic that databases use when manipulating missing information."
 - "Write queries that handle missing information correctly."
 keypoints:
 - "Databases use a special value called NULL to represent missing information."